 Connect with the current grassroots movement to bring social justice issues within a Human Rights framework.

-Nicole Fries, a student of the University of California at Chapel Hill double majoring in “Peace, War, & Defense” and “Public Policy,” shadowed Board Member Attorney Walter Riley when he served as a legal observer at a protest of Castlewood Country Club workers in Summer 2011.
-She wrote an article for the Fall issue of the MCLI Quarterly Newsletter Human Rights Now!:
+Nicole Fries, a summer 2011 intern, and a student of the University of California at Chapel Hill double majoring in “Peace, War, & Defense” and “Public Policy,” shadowed Board Member Attorney Walter Riley when he served as a legal observer at a protest of Castlewood Country Club workers in Summer 2011.
+She wrote an article for the 2011 Fall issue of the MCLI Quarterly Newsletter Human Rights Now!:

 The events that happened that day were important in the larger struggle for these workers’ rights, but the biggest impression they were able to convey was the strength of their support, whether it was in a battle of legal rights, financial stability, or how long they could survive the lockout.